marianpiatkowski/ack-el/README.rst

 ``(setq ack-defaults-function 'ack-legacy-defaults)``

+A quick search for the pattern at the current location can be done with ``M-x quick-ack``.

 You may want to set the path to the ack executable explicitly, like on Windows for instance.

 ``(setq ack-command "C:/Wherever/I/Installed/Ack/Ack.exe ")``